2017–18 Indian Women's League

-The 2017–18 Indian Women's League season was the second season of the Indian Women's League, a women's football league in India.
-The qualifiers for the league will start from 25 November 2017.
+The 2017–18 Indian Women's League (also known as Hero Indian Women's League for sponsorship reasons) was the second season of the Indian Women's League, a women's football league in India.
+The qualifiers for the league started from 25 November 2017.
 Rising Student's Club won the 2017–18 Indian Women's League.

 Preliminary round

 The preliminary round was scheduled to be held from 25 November 2017 to 8 December 2017 at Rajarshi Shahu Stadium in Kolhapur.
 Thirteen teams entered the preliminary round.
 Teams were split into two groups and the top-ranked team from each group qualified for the final round.